CompSci 260 - Fundamentals of the Design and Analysis of Algorithms - Winter, 2018 (Dillencourt)

 - Midterm Exams:

-- There will be two midterm exams, to be held on the following dates:
+- There will be two midterm exams, given on the following days.

 - No make up midterm exams will be given,